seifhassine/REasy-Wiki/Games/SF6/Guide/New-Challenger-Artwork.md

 ---

 ## Convert with REtool
+Before converting, confirm that you are using the edited **2048 × 2048 DDS exported from REasy**, not the 5000 × 5000 PSD template.
 To convert the DDS:

 1. Save your finished artwork as DDS using the settings above.